● low-flow. No intervening neural parenchyma, no arteries. Associated with venous anomaly (represents venous outflow and should be preserved)

 ● XRT is a risk factor for developing cavernous malformation

-● presentation: usually seizures.
-Hemorrhage: rare, risk is difficult to predict
+● Hemorrhage: rare, the risk is difficult to predict (see Cavernous malformation hemorrhage)

 a) surgery is the treatment of choice for symptomatic accessible lesions

 b) radiosurgery should not be considered as a treatment option

 It is classified as a group of vascular malformations, where a collection of dilated blood vessels form a tumor.